shemm11/Node-Steam-Workshop/README.md

 After installation, you can use the service to download mods from Steam.

-Specify the data for downloading the mods you need.
+After installation you can use the service to download mods from Steam.
-1. Open the `user` folder and in it the `config.env` file using Notepad or Notepad++.
+1. open the `user` folder and find the `config.env` file.
+You can edit it with Notepad++ program or any text editor.
+In the `config.env` file, specify the path to the installed SteamCMD using the STEAM_CMD_PATH variable, as indicated in the example.
-  1. `STEAM_CMD_PATH` - Specify the full path where you installed SteamCMD.
-2. Your second task is to fill in the `mods.csv` file.
-The file can be opened via Excel or Notepad.
-This file is a list of applications and mods.
-    1. For each application, you need to specify its ID, which you can find on the SteamDB website.
-Visit the SteamDB page - `https://steamdb.info/search/?a=all&q=Rimworld`, find your application and copy its ID.
+2. Your next task is to populate the `user/mods.csv` file.
+You can open this file using an Excel program or a text editor such as Notepad.
+The mods.csv file is a list of applications and mods.
+For each application, you need to specify its ID, which you can find on the SteamDB website.
+Visit the SteamDB page at `https://steamdb.info/search/?a=all&q=Rimworld`, find the application you want and copy its ID.
-    2. For each mod, you need to specify its ID, which can be found on the Steam Workshop page.
-Go to the Steam Workshop page - `https://steamcommunity.com/sharedfiles/filedetails/?id=818773962`, copy the data after ?id= in the address bar and paste it into the mods.csv file, following the example.
+3. For each mod, provide its URL, which can be found on the Steam Workshop page.
+Go to the Steam Workshop page at `https://steamcommunity.com/workshop/` and locate the desired mod.
+Copy the mod's URL from the address bar and paste it into the mods.csv file, following the example.
+4. To run the `Node-Steam-Workshop` application, perform the following steps:
+  1. open the Command Prompt.
+  2. Navigate to the project folder.
-3. Run the `Node-Steam-Workshop` application via the `npm run start` command line or run the `nsw_run.bat` file.
+  3. Run the npm run start command or run the `nsw_run.bat` file.
-   1. On the command line you will be informed that the download is complete.
+5. On the command line, you will see information about the completion of the download process.
-4. In the `downloads` folder you will find the downloaded files.
+6. In the downloads folder

 ## Support